vixrant/Vixrant.github.io/content/posts/2021-07-02-solving-steve-ballmers-guessing-game-question.md

 There's this quite popular interview with Steve Ballmer where he explains a "hard" question that he gives to students in interviews.

 {{< youtube svCYbkS0Sjk >}}

+Now I'm not a statistics guy, I like algorithms and simulations.
+So here's my solution to this problem.
+I'll also upload images on how to do it by hand.

 ## Reframing the Problem